The author is a guitarist and bassist with over 35 years of experience as a musician.

-Tube amps gradually clip, pushing them into overdrive as the volume is cranked.
-For really high-powered tube amps, like 100-watt heads, you can crank them quite a bit before they begin to break up, and they then keep on going into that sweet overdrive range.
+Tube amps gradually clip, pushing them into overdrive as we crank the volume.
+For high-powered tube amps, like 100-watt heads, you can crank them quite a bit before they begin to break up, and they then keep on going into that sweet overdrive range.
 This means you can turn your tube amp up really loud and still get some amazing sounds out of it.

 Solid-state amps behave much differently as you crank the volume.
 Unlike a tube amp which gradually drifts into overdrive and then asks for more, when a solid-state amp approaches its maximum usable power, things get ugly.
 You can only turn a solid-state amp up to a certain point and still maintain a clear, usable sound without getting over-distorted.

 If you have a 50-watt tube amp and a 50-watt transistor amp, from a practical standpoint you are most likely going to find the 50-watt tube amp is louder.
-But it is really more accurate to say it sounds louder, or works better when you try to make it loud, rather than is louder.
+But it is more accurate to say it sounds louder, or works better when you try to make it loud, rather than is louder.
 After all, both are rated at 50 watts, so they have identical power to work with.

-So, technically a tube amp is no more powerful than a solid-state amp of the same rating.
+So, technically, a tube amp is no more powerful than a solid-state amp of the same rating.
 However, practically it can get much more out of the available power than a transistor amp.
-This means you can get by in a band with a 50-watt tube amp, but if you want to use a transistor amp you’ll need something with a higher power rating.
+This means you can get by in a band with a 50-watt tube amp, but if you want to use a transistor amp, you’ll need something with a higher power rating.